ana571/ComputationalPhoto/README.md

 # ComputationalPhoto

 The project contains the main script `stitch.py` that performs stitching of images and video.
 The code for the unwrapping is included in `image_cutting_unwrapping.py`.
-Finally, the project also contains a tranform matrix saved in a .npy file `tr_matrix.py`.
+Finally, the project also contains a tranform matrix saved in a .npy file `tr_matrix.py` as well as a `requirements.txt` file used to install all the necessary python packages.
 This matrix precomputed the "best" transformation matrix for stitching two images for the Xiaomi Mi Sphere 360.

 ## Usage